If you live for chaotic crews, fierce loyalty, and friendships that feel stronger than blood… start here.

 ✨Heads up!
 Some links in this post are Amazon affiliate links.
 That means if you click and buy, I may earn a small commission at no extra cost to you.
 Thanks for helping me keep this blog running and my TBR endless! 📚

-Best Fantasy Books Featuring Found Family
+🫂 Best Fantasy Books with Found Family

 Six of Crows by Leigh Bardugo